|AT A GLANCE||PRICING||HEADLINE|

 Overall, we really like the original Casper mattress.
 It checks a ton of boxes — it’s ultra comfortable, decently affordable, accommodates all sleeper types, and performs well for couples.

-It’s important to note that there are actually two different Allswell models.
-There’s an entry level hybrid and a more premium hybrid model called the “Luxe”.
+It’s important to note that there are actually two different Allswell models:

-In this post, we’re primarily going to focus on the Luxe Hybrid model, which incorporates individually wrapped coils and multiple layers of foam.
+For the remainder of this post, we’re going to focus on the Luxe Hybrid model, which is firmer than the base model and has a cooling cover.
+It still has individually wrapped coils and multiple layers of foam.
 Most notably, it has a thick plush topper that is comprised of three different types of foam.

 In total, the Allswell Luxe Hybrid mattress comes in at 12″ thick.
 This mattress is on the firmer side of the spectrum.
 In fact, we rate it as a strict firm on our scale.
 We wouldn’t recommend this mattress for everyone, but it is a nice option for certain types of sleepers.